 How do I save an online PDF file to my computer?

-PDF files may be viewed on a large array of devices and Internet browsers.
-Consequently, the steps in saving them are not exactly the same.
-That being said, this general guideline should help you save a downloaded PDF files on most media.
+PDF files may be viewed on a large array of devices and Internet browsers, however, the steps in saving them are not exactly the same.
+These general guidelines should help you save a downloaded PDF file on most types of media.

 - As you move your mouse cursor over the document, a small toolbar should appear.

-- A screen should prompt you to specify the location in which you'd like to save the file; selecting the Desktop option makes it easy to find later.
+- A window should appear, prompting you to specify the location in which you'd like to save the file.
+Selecting the Desktop option makes it easy to find the PDF file later.

 - If you like, you may rename the file at this point.
 If not, skip this step.